 Skaill House is Orkney's finest large mansion.
-It lies close to the shore at Skaill Bay and represents the last four hundred years in a continuous habitation of the area that dates back 5,000 years.
+It lies close to the shore at Skaill Bay and represents the last four hundred years in a continuous story of habitation of the area that dates back 5,000 years.

 For many visitors, Skaill House is overshadowed by its older neighbour, Skara Brae.
 The house lies two hundred yards inland from Skara Brae, and it was the Laird of Breckness living at Skaill who recognised the significance of what emerged after a storm cleared part of the ancient site of its enveloping sand in 1850.

-The public areas of Skaill House are today managed by Historic Environment Scotland and visitors to the Skara Brae will find their tickets provide access to Skaill House as well (when it is open).
+The public areas of Skaill House are today managed by Historic Environment Scotland and visitors to Skara Brae will find their tickets provide access to Skaill House as well (when it is open).
 These are obtained from the Skara Brae Visitor Centre.
 Note that unlike Skara Brae, Skaill House is closed to the public in winter.

 There was probably an earlier "Old Hall" on this site dating back to the 1500s.
 However, the history of Skaill House goes back to 1615, when the estate passed to Bishop George Graham following the trial and execution of Earl Patrick Stewart.
 He built what is now the central wing of the house in about 1620, probably converting the earlier hall into a separate building now forming part of the north wing.